fastfetch-cli/fastfetch-wiki/Modules-Bluetooth.md

 printer, so a stack that is not asked for is not queried at all.
 On Windows and on macOS the two stacks are two separate queries, so leaving one out removes its cost as well as its results — on macOS the Low Energy pass is the one that waits on the run loop for a `CBCentralManager` to come up and for the signal-strength reads.
-On Linux both stacks arrive on the one BlueZ query, so a device that answers *only* on a stack that was not asked for is dropped from the result instead, and a device whose stack could not be determined is kept.
+On Linux both stacks arrive on the one BlueZ query, so nothing is saved and the filter lands on the result instead: a device whose `deviceType` has no bit the option enables is dropped, and a device whose stack could not be determined is kept.
+That filter is one sided there — because BlueZ never publishes `Appearance` for a device that has a `Class`, `showType: "le"` drops every device ever seen over BR/EDR, dual-mode phones included, rather than narrowing the list to their Low Energy half.
 A value outside the three is reported as `Invalid showType value: Invalid enum string` — the message repeats the option name in place of listing the alternatives — and the module then runs with the default `both`.
 The bitfield the option is stored as (`1`, `2`, `3`) is accepted as well, for compatibility, but it is not the documented